The top 5 Fintech companies to watch in 2023

 If you're looking for a payment processing service to help your business grow, you should consider Stripe.
 With Stripe, you can accept payments from customers all over the world, and you can also manage regular prices and subscriptions.

 What's more, Stripe is very easy to use, so you'll be able to get up and running quickly.
 Plus, Stripe offers excellent customer support if you encounter any problems.
-So if you're looking for a payment processing service that can help your business grow, be sure to check out Stripe.
+So if you're looking for a payment processing service to help your business grow, check out Stripe.

 Founded in 2009, Square is a publicly-traded fintech company that provides businesses with payment processing and point-of-sale solutions.
 The company has a market cap of $27.7 billion and employs over 3,000 people.